-Several times per week we receive calls and emails from potential new clients asking about contingency fee rates in commercial debt collection legal matters.
+Several times per week we receive calls and emails from potential new clients asking about contingency fee rates in business litigation matters.
 Sometimes the caller proposes an objectively low rate combined with a phase-down, i.e. as the amount of the recovery rises the fee rate declines.
 Often the low rate/phase-down accounts sought to be placed are not the best quality, whether because of age, sustainable defenses or collectability issues.

-Regardless of the size of the law firm involved and the related economies of scale, the handling of too many not-so-great claims will spell a lack of profitability for the law firm and lower rates of recovery for the clients which actually place good quality accounts, given the reduced attention their matters will receive from a firm handling large quantities of mediocre claims.
+Regardless of the size of the law firm involved and the related economies of scale, the handling of too many not-so-great cases will spell a lack of profitability for the law firm and lower rates of recovery for the clients which actually place good quality cases, given the reduced attention their matters will receive from a firm handling large quantities of mediocre claims.

 Following the theory that better contingent compensation will incentivize superior performance, clients occasionally request a fee structure that pays a higher fee rate for more recovery, as well as a lessor fee rate for less recovery.
 These types of arrangements are welcome, compensating the client if a recovery is on the low side and rewarding the law firm if the recovery is on the high end.